lFatality/ros_moveit_gazebo_ws/README.md

 The marker should be there, it's probably just too small to see.
 Go into `Planning Request -> Interactive Marker Size` and increase it.

+Problem 7:
+My robot is very unstable and jumping around or it breaks and all the parts snap into each other or it disappears completely.

+Solution 7:
+You might have too high PID values in your `controllers.yaml`.
+Try setting them to a low value and see if that helps.

+Another reason can be that the inertia values of your parts are incorrect.
+You can approximate them using these matrices here: https://en.wikipedia.org/wiki/List_of_moments_of_inertia#List_of_3D_inertia_tensors
+Then you fill them into your URDF in the <inertia> tag.
+Because inertia tables are symmetric, there will be only 6 values instead of 9.
+Also be sure to adjust the <mass> in your URDF.